Neko-Void-Linux/.github/profile/README.md

 ## Ecosystem Features (b^_^)b

 We work to deliver a highly functional operating system right out of the box.
-Neko Void includes full Vulkan support with pre-configured Intel and AMD drivers, native PipeWire integration for multimedia workloads, and ready-to-use tools like Flatpak, Octoxbps, and btop.
+Neko Void includes full Vulkan support with pre-configured Intel and AMD drivers, native PipeWire integration for multimedia workloads, and ready-to-use tools like iruka-xbps, Neko-Kernel-Manager, Vouru, Falcond, and btop.
 We support architectures with both UEFI and Legacy BIOS systems to ensure maximum hardware compatibility.

 ## Projects and Collaboration ヽ(´▽`)/